Financial planning for your retirement nest egg

 With clarity around what you want out of retirement, you can better strategize your path to getting there.
 Your financial professional can help you address these key areas to make your financial plan balanced and tailored to your retirement goals.

-• Saving, investing, and generating income.
+• Saving, investing and generating income.
 Once you retire, covering your day-to-day expenses with savings becomes key.
-A steady income stream, like an annuity may be able to provide, can help bridge the gap between the savings you've accumulated over time and traditional sources of retirement income.
+An annuity may help bridge the gap between your retirement savings and other sources of retirement income by providing a steady stream of income.

 At Jackson, we have a variety of financial calculators and tools that can help clear up the financial planning process.
 With these tools, you can work with your financial professional to explore how much income you might need in retirement—and when.
 Then you can make a more informed decision about whether, and which, annuity products are a right fit for your plan.

-• Retirement expense & income calculator.
-Our retirement expense & income calculator provides a way for you to work with a financial professional to effectively project expenses in retirement using factors such as current income, retirement age, and retirement state.
-You can also calculate the gap between essential expenses and guaranteed income to discover potential solutions.
+• Retirement expense and income calculator.
+Work with a financial professional to effectively project expenses in retirement using factors such as current income, retirement age and retirement state.
+You can also calculate the gap between essential expenses and guaranteed income.

 Talk to your financial professional about your retirement goals and how an annuity may support your financial plan for retirement.